Edible Wisconsin: Compete at These 11 Food Festivals

 Pit yourself against Wisconsin's finest fare with these 11 food festivals offering contests in eating, making and even spitting.

 Kids and chefs alike compete to create Wisconsin’s best grilled cheese sandwich.
-The contest offers five categories – including Best Dessert sandwich – and a wide range of age and experience groups, starting at 12 for young adults.
+The contest offers nine categories – including Best Dessert sandwich – and a wide range of age and experience groups, starting at 12 for young adults.

 A great family destination for summmer food, this fest just north of Milwaukee boasts strawberry shortcake-eating and bubblegum-blowing contests.
 In Wisconsin's strawberry capital, you'll find lots of art, live music and locally grown bounty the locals call "decadent."